 Your obligations are as detailed within the tenancy agreement.
 You should be aware that responsibility for the property rests with the tenant during the tenancy.
 It is particularly important that any gas or electrical problems are reported immediately and the property is fully secured when you leave it unattended at any time.
 During the winter months, necessary steps must be taken to prevent the freezing of water and heating systems.
-In addition, you will be liable to maintain the interior décor of the property to include carpets and any fixtures and fittings that are included plus gardens and outside areas.
+In addition, you will be liable to maintain the interior décor of the property to include carpets, and any fixtures and fittings that are included plus garden and outside areas.

 The obligations of Stags will vary depending on which of the following services we provide for the landlord:

 A. Let Only (no management)